AhmedSYD/Book-website/README.md

 - `books.csv`: all books information, included ISBN, title name, author name, and publication year.
 - `import.py`: is utilized for creating a table for book in postgres database and inserting all book values from the `books.csv`.
 Also, create a table for users and another one for reviews.
 The attributes of the users table are (id,firstName, lastName, username, password), but the attributes of the reviews table are (id, rate, commment, book_id, and user_id)
 - `application.py`: is responsible for python flask coding and database transactions, namely backend.
-- `login_registration_layout.html`: this is a layout for the login and registration pages. `login_page.html` and `registration.html` files inherit structure from it.
+- `templates/login_registration_layout.html`: this is a layout for the login and registration pages. `login_page.html` and `registration.html` files inherit structure from it.
-- `login_page.html`: this HTML file is specified for the login page.
+- `templates/login_page.html`: this HTML file is specified for the login page.
-- `registration.html`: contains structure of the registration page.
+- `templates/registration.html`: contains structure of the registration page.
-- `book_search_page.html`: has the structure of the book search page.
+- `templates/book_search_page.html`: has the structure of the book search page.
-- `book_details.html`: The structure of all information about the book, reviews, and adding reviews exists in this file.
+- `templates/book_details.html`: The structure of all information about the book, reviews, and adding reviews exists in this file.
-- `messages_layout.html`: contains the layout of the messages either a successful submit message or an error message. `success_submit.html` and `error.html` inherit structure of the messages from it.
+- `templates/messages_layout.html`: contains the layout of the messages either a successful submit message or an error message. `success_submit.html` and `error.html` inherit structure of the messages from it.
-- `success_submit.html`: has the strcuture of any successful submit.
+- `templates/success_submit.html`: has the strcuture of any successful submit.
-- `error.html`: is specified for any type of the error message
+- `templates/error.html`: is specified for any type of the error message.
+- `static/styles/login_registration_page.css`: this is a specified style sheet file for `login_page.html` and `registration.html` files.
+- `static/styles/book_search_page.css`: it is a style sheet for the `book_search_page.html`.
+- `static/styles/book_details.css`: similarily, it is a style sheet for the `book_details.html`.

+## Demo:
+- You can find the demo video for this program at this [**Link**]()